An urban myth about Poinsettia is that it is highly poisonous, but in reality, it is mildly toxic and offers benefits.

 There is an existing urban myth about the Poinsettia plant being highly poisonous.

-In contrast, the study about toxicity of Poinsettia showed that it is not deadly toxic at all.
+In contrast, the study about the toxicity of Poinsettia showed that it is not deadly.

 However, there is currently insufficient scientific evidence to determine an appropriate range of doses for Poinsettia.